Part XVII: So Close I Can Taste It!

 “A French couple passed through three days ago.”

 “Oh really, I keep hearing about them.”

 I ask them if there is a place to sleep and eat in town.
 Surely, they would know.
-They look at each other and the lady says, “Well, why don’t you just come and stay at our house!?”
+They look at each other, and the lady says, “Well, why don’t you just come and stay at our house!?”

 I can’t believe this!
-Is this really happening to me.
+Is this really happening to me?
 Am I really this blessed to have all these guardian angels coming into my life?
 We all turn around and walk back to their home.
 They are retired and live in La Paz.
 They show me where to park the bike, they point me to a room with three beds and tell me to pick one.
 I feel like Goldilocks.
-They feed me a delicious vegetable soup and a quesadilla made with local goat cheese, beans, and dates for desert.
+They feed me a delicious vegetable soup and a quesadilla made with local goat cheese, beans, and dates for dessert.
 Then Rosalva points me to a bathroom with a shower.
 Omar turned on the hot water as soon as I arrived.
-After I shower, we walk out to the main plaza.
+After I shower, we walk out to the central plaza.
 They are here in anticipation of a big wine festival for the weekend.
-We listen to live music for an hour or so and we are pretty much the only people on the plaza.
-It’s fun for a while but I am tired.
+We listen to live music for an hour or so, and we are pretty much the only people on the plaza.
+It’s fun for a while, but I am tired.
 Luckily they are as well.
 We head back to the house, have some tea brewed from fresh citrus leaves, and I retire to my cozy and safe bed to a much-deserved rest.